wp-plugins/basic-bilingual/readme.txt

 = Will the plugin translate my posts? =

-No. Basic Bilingual gives you an extra field in which you can write a short summary or a complete translation of your post.
+No. Basic Bilingual gives you the possibility to write short summaries, or a complete translation of your posts and pages, in other languages.

 = Does it work with more than two languages? =

-No, the plugin was written for two languages, and it would require some modifications to work with 3 or n languages.
-I'd be happy to see somebody do it, though!
+YES!

 = Aren't there more complete plugins out there if I want to make all my content available in more than one language? =